Particle Image Velocimetry (PIV), Planar Laser Induced Fluorescence (PLIF)

 has worked with founders of these methods and throughout past years, his research group have developed the knowledge and expertise to carry out a broad range of experiments using methods related to PIV.

-Fluidized bed reactors have application in catalytic reactions for different types of plants in different petroleum and biologic industries.
-We are trying to use simultaneous PIV/PlIF to quantitatively measure flow and temperature fields in such a reactor.
+Fluidized bed reactors have application in catalytic reactions for different types of plants in a variety of industries.
+We are trying to use simultaneous PIV/PlIF to quantitatively measure flow and temperature fields in such an environment.
 My experiment involves liquid-solid two phase flow that incorporates the technique of matching index of refraction of fluid and particles.
-This enables us to visually access the inside of the reactor without interrupting its behaviour.
+This enables us to visually access the inside of the reactor without interrupting its behavior.

 I designed a larger column with fixed solid particles that can be arranged in different geometries.
-We have preliminary velocity and passive scalar data from this apparatus.
+We currently have preliminary velocity and passive scalar data from this apparatus and I am working on preparing publications based on our recent results.
 The next step would be to install heated solid spheres and start with simultaneous velocity and temperature field measurements.

 This is the main project I have been working on.
 I started with designing this facility based on the proposal and then manufacturing and assembly of it as the next step.
 The last step was to get the instrumentation for data collection and process to work.
 I finally started collecting data for the regular 2C velocity field, 3C velocity field, and finally the exciting simultaneous SPIV/PLIF.
 Based on the preliminary results, we could identify a fundamental problem with our method.
 It was quite discouraging to find out that the type of data resulting from the experimental method is in its nature different from the simulation results.
 We will be relying on the instantaneous data from this apparatus rather than the statistics of it.